Discovery Campervans Australia

 The Sunshine hinterland, with breathtaking views and art and craft shops, is a direct contrast to the brilliant beaches that line the coast from Caloundra in the south through to Madjimba further north.

 Montville and Maleny are popular for their scenic beauty and restaurants.
 Situated on the Blackall range and located close to an hour from the beach, the panoramic views are truly exhilarating.
-You will need time to park your campervan and take in the views which sweep down to the beaches and beyond.
+You will need time to park your campervan hire and take in the views which sweep down to the beaches and beyond.

 Kondalilla National Park, located 2km north of Montville, is worth a visit, especially for the beautiful scenery.
 There is a 2km circuit which ends with the majestic sight of the Kondalilla falls.